Five Great Places to Find Free or Low Cost Pallets

 If You Need Free Pallets, Here Are Some Obvious Places to Look for a Supply

 Do you need free pallets?
 If so, you have plenty of company.
-Pallets are becoming increasingly popular for arts and crafts, furniture, landscaping projects – even emergency home construction and compost bins.
-However, it is sometimes a challenge to know where to find low cost or free pallets.
+Pallets are becoming increasingly popular for arts and crafts as well as other projects.
 Here are some spots to start your search.

 1. Small local Shops or Facilities

 As I outlined in Free and Low-Cost Pallet Sources, it is usually hard to secure pallets from a large pallet generator such as a supermarket, big-box retailer or manufacturing plant.
 Large businesses usually have pallet programs in place to reuse pallets internally, return them or recycle them.
 Also, many will not let unannounced outsiders on site.
-With this in mind, you are better served to deal with small shops, schools, seniors residences or other operations that generate a few pallets.
+With this in mind, you are better served to deal with small shops, schools, seniors residences or other operations.

 2. Ask for free pallets from your local shopping locations

 This is a variant of the "Think Small" theme above, but it has also worked for me at supermarkets and large building supply retailers.
 Over the years, I’ve chatted up more than my share of local retailers.
 Yes, part of the friendliness was self-serving.
 If you are looking for a specific type of pallet, and you are a valued customer, good things can happen.
 Many shop operators have pallets they will happily give away if it is not too much of a hassle to segregate them for you.

 3. Check for free pallets from the distribution center